Geography of Albania: Hydrography

 The country has a dense network of rivers and streams characterized by a high flow rate.
 They belong to the drainage basins of the Adriatic, Aegean and Black Sea.
 They mostly rise in the mountainous eastern half of the country and have their mouths in the west along the coasts.
 They are sustained from snowmelt of the snow-capped mountains or from the abundant precipitation that falls at loftier elevations.

 Eight notable rivers, along with their numerous tributaries, make up the river system of the country.
 The longest river is the Drin, which flows for 285 km within the country.
 Its catchment area is one of the most biodiverse places in Europe and encompasses the lakes of Shkodër, Ohrid and Prespa.
 Of particular concern represent the river of Vjosa as it is considered as the last remaining wild river in Europe.
 The country's other rivers are Fan, Ishëm, Erzen, Mat, Seman and Shkumbin.

 With more than 250 lakes, the country is home to two of the largest lakes in Southern Europe and one of the oldest in the World.
 The lakes of the country are predominantly of karstic or glacial origin.
 The largest lake in Southern Europe is the Lake of Shkodër geographically located in the north, shared with Montenegro.
-One of the ancientest lakes in the world is the Lake of Ohrid located in the southeast, shared with North Macedonia.
+One of the most ancient lakes in the world is the Lake of Ohrid located in the southeast, shared with North Macedonia.
 The highest positioned lakes in Southern Europe are the Large and Small Lake of Prespa in the southeast, shared with North Macedonia and Greece.

 The country is also home to many lagoons of varied shape, size and structure.
 They are primarily positioned along the coast in the west of the country and also in the southeast.
 They contribute to the overall productivity of the coastal waters by supporting a variety of habitats and ecosystems.
 The largest lagoon in the country is the Lagoon of Karavasta located between the mouth of Shkumbin and Seman.
 Another significant lagoons are the lagoons of Patoku, Narta, Kunë-Vain and Butrint.